Looking forward with Bill Gates

 Bill Gates is a man on a mission.

-The 61-year-old boss of Microsoft, who has an estimated fortune of nearly $85 million according to Forbes, is well known for his philanthropic work.
+The 61-year-old co-founder of Microsoft, who has an estimated fortune of nearly $85 billion according to Forbes, is well known for his philanthropic work.

 In an interview with CNN, recorded in October, Gates talked about his commitment to tackling disease and famine.

 "Our foundation focuses on the diseases of poor countries such as malaria, HIV, diarrhea and pneumonia," Gates told CNN.
-The Bill and Melinda Gates Foundation is investing $18 million in combating mosquito-borne diseases in Latin America.
+The Bill and Melinda Gates Foundation is investing millions in combating mosquito-borne diseases in Latin America.

 "In every one of those cases, we've made huge progress.
 We've cut the number of children under five with diarrhea from 13 million 25 years ago to six million today."